Development

 Browse the Source Repository with a Web Browser

-The contents of the SVN archive can also be browsed with your web-browser through this viewcvs interface.
+The contents of the git archive can also be browsed with your web-browser by simply visiting the gitlab group.

 Bugs and the Future

-And the future plans of Free Pascal can be viewed here.
+Future plans for Free Pascal can be viewed here.

-If you're interested in FPC development, you might be also interested in the
+If you are interested in FPC development, you may also be interested in the wiki.